-Anyone who operates or is in physical control a motor vehicle in Minnesota may be subject to a chemical test for the presence of alcohol or drugs, and may be charged with gross misdemeanor DWI test refusal if they refuse a test.
-Additionally, refusing a blood alcohol test may result in losing driving privileges for one year.
+Anyone who operates or is in physical control a motor vehicle in Minnesota may be subject to a chemical test for the presence of alcohol and drugs, and may be charged with DWI test refusal if they refuse a formal breath test.

 There are two types of tests frequently administered by law enforcement, (1) elective field sobriety tests, and (2) mandatory chemical tests done after an arrest.

 Drivers suspected of driving while intoxicated are usually requested to submit to field sobriety tests after stopped by law enforcement.
 These investigative tests are conducted by law enforcement to bolster the evidence they may have against someone suspected of DWI.
 Field sobriety testing includes a preliminary breath test (“PBT”), and various other tests, many of which sober drivers would have difficulty completing successfully.
 Road-side field sobriety tests are ELECTIVE (not mandatory), and refusing to take these tests is not a crime.

 MANDATORY CHEMICAL TESTS: